 Alan Waxman is a Vice President of TSLX.
-Mr. Waxman is a Co-Founding Partner, Chief Executive Officer and Chief Investment Officer of Sixth Street.
-He has served as Managing Partner and Chief Investment Officer of Sixth Street and Co-Chief Investment Officer of the Adviser since inception.
+Mr. Waxman is a Co-Founding Partner and Chief Executive Officer of Sixth Street.
 Prior to co-founding Sixth Street, Mr. Waxman was a Partner at Goldman, Sachs & Co. and Chief Investment Officer of its largest proprietary investing business, the Americas Special Situations Group.
 Sixth Street continues an investment philosophy Mr. Waxman and Sixth Street's founding partner group began developing over 20 years ago while building complementary businesses to invest Goldman's capital in public and private markets across the capital structure in companies, assets, and idiosyncratic opportunities.
 Mr. Waxman is a Founding LP and Strategic Advisor to Concrete Rose, an early stage investment platform deploying financial and social capital to underrepresented founders of color.
 He and other Sixth Street team members began advising Concrete Rose leadership on the firm's formation in 2018 and Sixth Street is a Founding Strategic Partner.
-He holds a B.A. in International Relations from the University of Pennsylvania and currently serves on the Board of Overseers for the University of Pennsylvania College of Arts and Sciences.
-He also serves on the Board of Directors for The Tipping Point Community and the Advisory Council for the Boys and Girls Club of the Peninsula, which are both focused on fighting poverty and inequality of opportunity in the San Francisco Bay Area.
+Mr. Waxman holds a B.A. in International Relations from the University of Pennsylvania and currently serves on the Board of Overseers for the University of Pennsylvania College of Arts and Sciences.
+He is a Board Member Emeritus for Tipping Point Community and serves on the Advisory Council for the Boys and Girls Club of the Peninsula, which are both focused on fighting poverty and inequality of opportunity in the San Francisco Bay Area.